vliz-be-opsci/vliz-be-opsci.github.io/dmbon.md

 On the left, we see a user that has multiple sources of data and metadata.
 These can range from raw data and metadata to (source code to) analyses and publications.
-Importantly, much of the raw data is often uploaded to some external cloud service (such as [ENA](https://www.ebi.ac.uk/ena/browser/home) for DNA sequence information){:target=”_blank”}.
+Importantly, much of the raw data is often uploaded to some external cloud service (such as [ENA](https://www.ebi.ac.uk/ena/browser/home){:target=”_blank”} for DNA sequence information).
 As such, links to the raw data can be provided as well!

 DMBON assistant, here highlighted in blue, provides an easy way of uploading heterogeneous data using any browser!